matthewaptaylor/fullstack-starter/api/README.md

 Follow the setup instructions in the [root README.md](../README.md#Setup).

-Copy template.env, template.env.dev, and template.env.prod to .env, .env.dev, and .env.prod respectively.
+Copy template.env, template.env.dev, template.env.test, and template.env.prod to .env, .env.dev, .env.test, and .env.prod respectively.
 Then fill in the values.

 Install [Docker Desktop](https://docs.docker.com/get-docker/) to run the development database.